-If you are missing a number teeth as a result of an accident, teeth cavities or gum disease, then you can often be suitable for dental implants.
-Dental implants allows you to smile, speak, and eat with comfort.
+If you are missing a number of teeth as a result of an accident, teeth cavities or gum disease, then you can often be suitable for dental implants.
+Dental implants allow you to smile, speak, and eat with comfort.

 Pertaining to surgery, you should always be of general good health as well as ensure that your teeth are also fit and healthy and without cavities or gum disease.
 Other dental problems have to be handled prior to surgical procedures to ensure that the whole treatment is not compromised.